dewitt4/Cloud-Custodain/README.rst

   400+ actions and 300+ filters to build policies with.
 - Supports arbitrary filtering on resources with nested boolean conditions.
 - Dry run any policy to see what it would do.
-- Automatically provisions lambda functions, config rules, and cloud watch event targets for real-time policies.
+- Automatically provisions AWS Lambda functions, AWS Config rules, and Cloudwatch event targets for real-time policies.
-- Cloudwatch metrics outputs on resources that matched a policy
+- AWS Cloudwatch metrics outputs on resources that matched a policy
-- Structured outputs into s3 of which resources matched a policy.
+- Structured outputs into S3 of which resources matched a policy.
 - Intelligent cache usage to minimize api calls.
 - Battle-tested - in production on some very large AWS accounts.
 - Supports cross-account usage via STS role assumption.
-- Supports integration with custom/user supplied lambdas as actions.
+- Supports integration with custom/user supplied Lambdas as actions.
-- Supports both Python 2.7 and Python 3.6 (beta) lambda runtimes
+- Supports both Python 2.7 and Python 3.6 (beta) Lambda runtimes

 Links